 Here are some guidelines on how to take advantage of the work you've done:

 Update your resume to include your work as a Season of Docs participant.

 - The statement in your resume should follow this pattern: Participant in Google's Season of Docs <year> with <org name>.
-You were not a Google employee or intern, and must not claim to that you were.
-Here's an example of a correct statement: "Participant in Google's Season of Docs 2019 with Apache".
+You were not a Google employee or intern, and must not claim that you were.
+Here's an example of a correct statement: "Participant in Google's Season of Docs 2020 with Apache".

 - Be sure to spell out the program name, Season of Docs, in full.
 It's fine to mention Google along with the program name.

 Keep working on your project.
 You worked hard during Season of Docs!
 Don't abandon your project just because the Season of Docs season is over.
 One way to make sure that your project stays alive is by maintaining it and adding new docs.
 If there's anything in (or not in) your open source contribution that's keeping you awake at night, you can always work on that after the Season of Docs period ends.

 Attend a meetup or conference.
 Many organizations host opportunities to meet face to face throughout the year.
 Attend if there's one happening close by.
 No events nearby?
 Organize your own!
 You spent a few months working with this open source community.
 Now help others get excited too.